Novak Djokovic v Carlos Alcaraz start time: When is US Open semi-final?

 Novak Djokovic v Carlos Alcaraz start time

-Having played their quarter-finals on Tuesday, Djokovic and Alcaraz may be expected to meet in the first semi-final of the day on Friday.
+Having played their quarter-finals on Tuesday, Djokovic and Alcaraz will meet in the first semi-final of the day on Friday.
 That will start from 3pm local time (8pm UK time) on Friday 5 September.

-However, as it is the match of the day, the US Open may decide to schedule Djokovic v Alcaraz in the second men’s semi-final slot, which is not before 7pm local time (midnight UK).
-The US Open order of play has yet to have been released.

 Novak Djokovic v Carlos Alcaraz head to head